Multi-Iteration Stochastic Optimizers: Numerical examples

+To evaluate the consistency of \SGD[-MICE] versus the other baseline methods, we perform $100$ independent runs of each method for each dataset.
+Figure~\ref{fig:logreg} presents confidence intervals and medians of the relative optimality gap (the optimality gap normalized by its starting value) for the \emph{mushrooms}, \emph{gisette}, and \emph{HIGGS} datasets versus {the} number of gradient evaluations, iterations, and runtimes in seconds.

+In the three cases studied, \texttt{SGD-MICE} performed better than the baseline methods in terms of optimality gap decrease per gradient sampling cost and number of iterations.
+However, the runtime of \texttt{SGD-MICE} exceeded that of the other methods due to the \MICE[] estimator overhead.
+We note, however, that the gradients in this logistic regression model are fairly cheap; in the case where gradient evaluations are more expensive, the \MICE[] overhead becomes negligible, cf. Figure~\ref{fig:benchmark}.

+Figure~\ref{fig:logreg_length} presents the index set cardinalities versus iterations of \texttt{SGD-MICE} for the three datasets.
+Moreover, we present the iterations that were kept in the index set, the ones that were dropped, as well as restarts and clippings.

 From the results of this example, we observe that \texttt{MICE} performs well in problems with a reasonably large number of parameters, for instance, $5000$ in the \emph{gisette}, and finite dataset populations ranging from the thousands to the millions.
-Moreover, it seems that \texttt{SGD-MICE}'s performance compared to the other methods increases as the population size grows.
+One can conclude from the results obtained that \texttt{SGD-MICE} performs consistently better in terms of gradient sampling cost compared to the other methods.
 Note that both \texttt{SAG} and \texttt{SAGA} need to decrease their step-sizes as the sample-size increases, and that \texttt{SARAH} and \texttt{SVRG} need to reevaluate the full-gradient after a few epochs to keep their convergence.